ValentinRonsseray/rag_lo17/README.md

 ```
 The script checks if Pokémon data and indexes are present.
 If not,
 it automatically downloads the data from **PokéAPI** and scrapes
 Poképedia.
-All Pokémon pages (namespace 120) are visited and their
+The scraper starts from the category page for the first
-paragraphs are saved under `data/pokepedia` before the indexes are
+generation Pokémon, downloads every linked page, and saves its
-built.
+paragraphs under `data/pokepedia` before the indexes are built.

 2. Open your browser and navigate to `http://localhost:8501`